vignettes/visStatistics.Rmd

 After the transformation, the homogeneity of variances can be assumed

-as calculated with the bartlett.test()
+( as calculated with the

-), and the
+), and the test statistic and p-value of

 is displayed.